 At Stenger’s Pond: Duct tapes and baseball bats were the possible evidence that could have fingerprints.
 But no fingerprints were found that can put three culprits behind the bars.
 However, biological algae called diatoms were used to link all 3 assailants to the crime.

 Green’s House: Knife that Bobby told police they have found.
-And a pair of wet muddy sneakers at the basement that investigators don’t know how to use as evidence, till they get a suggestion from the FBI.
+And a pair of wet muddy sneakers in the basement that investigators don’t know how to use as evidence, till they get a suggestion from the FBI.

 How Diatoms Help in Solving the Reel Danger Case of Stenger’s Pond Attack?